JuliaHEP/G4Examples.jl/README.md

 Example from the original at https://github.com/settwi/g4-basic-scintillation and adapted to the Geant4.jl interface.
 Introduces optical photons and a custom physics list.
 It produces histograms as a result.

 ### AlephTPC
 Example that shows how easy is to integrate several packages in Julia.
 The example uses the package `PYTHIA8` to generate LEP collisions of e+ e- which are then input as primary particles to a `Geant4` simulation.
 Only the event display is exercised of the simulation.

+### UserLib
+Example on how to build and call a user custom library providing additional Geant4 functionally that is not provided by the set of wrapped classes.